-13 Appendix 3: Threshold for Transport Assessments and Travel Plans a) Transport Assessments
+13 Appendix 3: Threshold for Transport Assessments and Travel Plans

-Transport Assessments are required by virtue of Policies T1 and DM22 y TSP 7 in relation to the following:
+Transport Assessments are required by virtue of Policy TSP 7 in relation to the following:

-- 1. residential development in excess of 80 100 units, or - 2. employment uses in excess of 4,000 5,000 sq. m. gross floorspace (5,000 sq. m. in the case of Class B8 development), or - other developments in excess of 1,000 sq. m. gross floorspace, or - 4. hotel developments in excess of 100 bedrooms, or - 5. caravan or similar holiday sites in excess of 100 units, or - any development that either generates in excess of 100 two-way heavy goods vehicles per day or 30 two-way 100 vehicle movements in any hour or - 7. any development that materially adds to local congestion or, - 8. any development that may impact on the trunk road network b) Travel Plans
+- 1. residential development in excess of 100 units, or - 2. employment uses in excess of 5,000 sq. m. gross floorspace, or - 3. other developments in excess of 1,000 sq. m. gross floorspace, or - 4. hotel developments in excess of 100 bedrooms, or - 5. caravan or similar holiday sites in excess of 100 units, or - 6 any development that either generates in excess of 100 heavy goods vehicles per day or 100 vehicle movements in any hour or - 7. any development that materially adds to local congestion or, - 8. any development that may impact on the trunk road network b) Travel Plans